r-fukutoku/ML410_Project2/index.md

 ### Locally Weighted Regression (Abbreviated "loess" ; "lowess")
 Locally Weighted Regression is a non-parametric regression method that combines multiple regression models in a k-nearest-neighbor-based meta-model.
 It addresses situations in which the classical procedures do not perform well or cannot be effectively applied without undue labor.
 Locally Weighted Regression combines much of the simplicity of linear least squares regression with the flexibility of nonlinear regression.
 It does this by fitting simple models to localized subsets of the data to build up a function that describes the variation in the data, point by point.

-With the equations, the main idea of linear regression is the assumption that:
+With the equations, the main idea of linear regression can be expressed as the assumption that:

 <img width="217" alt="image" src="https://user-images.githubusercontent.com/98488324/153696127-71453565-f03a-4b04-bddf-9512e2e60332.png">

-If we pre-multiply this equation with a matrix of weights (the "weights" are on the main diagonal and the rest of the elements are 0) we get:
+If we pre-multiply this equation with a matrix of weights (the "weights" are on the main diagonal and the rest of the elements are 0), we get:

 <img width="349" alt="image" src="https://user-images.githubusercontent.com/98488324/153696139-ea560e34-528f-4683-a81d-94f40ba5276b.png">

-The distancfe between two independent observations is the Euclidean distance bw the two represented  𝑝− dimensional vectors.
+The distance between two independent observations is the Euclidean distance between the two represented  𝑝− dimensional vectors.
 The equation is:

 <img width="651" alt="image" src="https://user-images.githubusercontent.com/98488324/153696145-f262158e-dd10-47d4-a9b8-cc5b133fb807.png">